ebi-gene-expression-group/atlas-components/packages/scxa-faceted-search-results/README.md

 # A note about building with Webpack
 The component uses `async`/`await` to fetch the JSON payload from the server.
-This requires to prefix the entry with `babel-polyfill`.
+This requires to prefix the entry with `@babel/polyfill`.
 If you are already using an equivalent polyfill or [Runtime transform](http://babeljs.io/docs/plugins/transform-runtime/) you may skip this.

 ## Example